openmediavault/openmediavault-docs/new_user_guide/newuserguide.rst

 Midnight Command is a two pane window where the source is the left pane and the destination is the right pane.
 Copies and moves are done, left to right.
-Since it's possible to navigate to any location on the OMV host, in either pane, the source and destination can be set for any location.
+Since it's possible to navigate to any location on the |omv| host, in either pane, the source and destination can be set for any location.